 On average, we can expect to have about 190 third cousins.
 This is assuming that the average family has 2-3 children and those children grow up to have 2-3 children, etc.

 The exact number of third cousins that you actually have will depend on how many children all of your great-great grandparents had and how many survived to adulthood and began their own families, as well as:

 - cultural traditions related to family size

 It would be very difficult to know the names of all of your third cousins, much less meet all of them personally.
 However, since third cousins are not considered to be distant cousins, it is a worthy goal to at least know who all of them are.

 There are two excellent ways to discover how many third cousins you have.
 First, you could take an Ancestry DNA test to receive a list of genetic relatives and their estimated relationship to you.

-You could also start building your family tree.
+You could also start building your family tree (check out my book on Amazon on how to do it).
 Since our third cousins are descended from our great-great grandparents, we need to build a family tree.

 It’s free to build a family tree on Ancestry, which is where I always build my trees.
 If you want to get a subscription to make things a little easier, I recommend it.